nemanjam/reddit-unread-comments/docs/developers-note.md

 Initially I thought to implement this by rewriting the url in which threads are opened by appending `?sort=new` query param.
 Quickly I discovered that it's not so good idea, it can easily cause recursion and instability in `onUrlChange` event that is implemented using IntersectionObserver.
 Also it's pretty obtrusive to default Reddit behavior, I am not sure those threads will open in a overlay modal as usual.
 So I left that idea and went for automating a regular `click` event on the select control in the UI.
 The downside is that it increases load time for the comments because they need to load twice.
 It was an tradeoff that I made and I seems good enough for me.
 Mitigating circumstance is that threads that are already sorted `By New` by default are completely unaffected by this code.

-## 11. Calculate latest comment with function closure to avoid nested loops
+## 11. Calculate the latest comment with function closure to avoid nested loops

 ChatGPT showed me a nice and elegant trick how to use function closure to keep state which I can further use to reuse the existing `commentElements.forEach()` loop and keep track of the latest comment in same go.
 This way I could save performance and avoid calculating the same with two nested loops.
 You can see code example in the `createLatestCommentUpdater()` function in the `dom.ts` file.